omerssid/docktator/README.md

-A web app to learn building web apps using Flask and basic devops using docker
+A basic blog web app to learn building flask apps and basic devops concepts using docker.